gbmhunter/blog/content/electronics/components/fpgas/xilinx-7-series-design-guide/index.md

 ## Un-used I/O Banks

-Using a large device for a small project could mean that there are entire banks of usused I/O pins.
+Using a large device for a small project could mean that there are entire banks of unused I/O pins.
 In these cases you are allowed to leave the bank's `Vcco` pins (e.g. `Vcco_14`) and I/O pins disconnected.
 However, for ESD reasons, it is better to connect these pins to either (in order of preference): `GND`, a valid `Vcco` voltage, or a floating plane.

-## MGT's
+## MGTs

-The Xilinx 7 Series FPGA's have in-built Multi-Gigabit Transceivers (MGT's).
+The Xilinx 7 Series FPGAs have in-built Multi-Gigabit Transceivers (MGTs).
 These are SerDes capable of 1Gbps+ transmission rates.

-The MGT's on-board a 7 Series FPGA can be used to implement high-speed communication protocols such as PCIe (PCI Express).
+The MGTs on-board a 7 Series FPGA can be used to implement high-speed communication protocols such as PCIe (PCI Express).

-The MGT's have decision-feedback equalisation (DFE) blocks, which aim to reduce the reduce the inter-symbol interference (ISI) on the current symbol.
+The MGTs have decision-feedback equalisation (DFE) blocks, which aim to reduce the reduce the inter-symbol interference (ISI) on the current symbol.